kvietcong/kvietcong/README.md

 or something else cool)
 - Look into Flutter and Dart for app development
 - Learn about embedded systems and system adminstration
+- Learn how to produce music
+- Learn how to draw

 ## 🔌 Connect with me
 **Email:** lecongkhoiviet@gmail.com,